To learn how to use the Element app, download the User Guide.

 The low priority section allows you to declutter your room list by moving rooms you consider less important to the bottom.

 The “historical” section lists all the rooms you’ve left and allows you to access the history you have there.
 You won’t see the new activity in these rooms, only what happened before you left.

-In the roles and permissions section of the room’s settings you’ll be able to configure the privilege level are required to perform various actions in the room, e.G. Send a message, ban / kick members, redact messages, update the room’s settings, invite new members, etc..
+In the roles and permissions section of the room’s settings, you’ll be able to configure the privilege levels required to perform various actions in the room, e.g. send a message, ban / kick members, redact messages, update the room’s settings, invite new members, etc..